-Jupyter, msticpy and Azure Sentinel¶
+Jupyter, msticpy and Microsoft Sentinel

 When it comes to running one of the notebooks in against real data, you will need some preparatory steps.

-In order to read any data, you will need to have at least LogAnalytics Reader role for your account.
+Permissions - in order to read any data, you will need to have at least LogAnalytics Reader role for your account.

 Configuring your Python Environment for the First Time